Nebraska's individual state income tax rates range from 2.46% to 6.84%. Details on Nebraska taxes can be found in the tabbed pages below.

 All real property located within the state of Nebraska is taxable unless specifically exempted by statute.

 Nebraska offers a homestead exemption for property owners.
-To receive it, taxpayers must submit an Application or Certification of Status, Form 458, to their county tax assessor.
+To receive it, taxpayers must submit Form 458, Application or Certification of Status, to their county tax assessor.

 Inheritance and estate taxes